 Here is a fact that most of us learned a long time ago: Brutal laws, secret meetings, armed enforcers don't extinguish the flame of justice; they are the spark that makes it burn even brighter.
 You may, with your armed guards and your restrictive laws, try to slow down the protests of the people of Puerto Rico.
 You may harass the Puerto Rican Bar Association and make their life uncomfortable for a while.
 And every time you turn police on students and jail an opponent, you guarantee that the good people of Puerto Rico and this Congress will speak out.
+Mr Speaker I say to the people of

-Mr. Speaker, I say to the people of Puerto Rico, there are some places that this crusade to end free speech cannot reach, not today, not ever.
-I stand with you.
+Mr. Speaker, I say to the people of Puerto Rico, there are some places